LegoTypes/ha-synthetic-sensors/docs/Dev/architecture_overview.md

 - Computed variables whose formulas contain `metadata(...)` are discovered during variable resolution.
-- To preserve the single-entry evaluation model and avoid spreading handler awareness, they are evaluated (when possible) in the same resolver pass that already processes metadata for the current formula.
+- To preserve the single-entry evaluation model and avoid spreading handler awareness, they are evaluated (when possible) in the
 - Gate conditions:
   - `_hass` and `current_sensor_entity_id` exist in context, and
   - `hass.states.get(current_sensor_entity_id)` returns a state object.